 Thomas Schoenherr, founder and assistant dean of Fordham Law’s Public Interest Resource Center (PIRC), has guided Fordham Law students on pro bono and community service work for nearly 30 years.
 On Jan.
-3, the Association of American Law Schools (AALS) Section on Pro Bono and Public Service Opportunities will present him with the Father Robert Drinan Award.
+3, the Association of American Law Schools (AALS) Section on Pro Bono and Public Service Opportunities presented him with the Father Robert Drinan Award.
 The award honors a faculty or staff member at a law school who has advocated the ethic of pro bono service through personal service, program design, and program management.

 Before coming to Fordham, Schoenherr worked as a career counselor at New York University.
 Involved with social work students, Schoenherr gained experience assisting service-minded individuals.
 After joining Fordham Law in 1988 as a career services counselor, Schoenherr immediately became the go-to person for students dedicated to pro bono and public service work.